 Look Before You Weep

 Don’t conclude that a company isn’t hiring just because there isn't an ad in the newspaper or no sign in the window.
 Unless there is an urgent need, many companies will only advertise job openings on their own websites.

 Visit the company’s website and look for links like “careers” or “about us” or “company info.”
 Click around these pages until you find the listing of available positions in the company.
 When you use this strategy, hiring managers will get the impression that you found the job opening because you are specifically interested in their business.
 This is a good impression to give because every company thinks it’s special, and they want their employees to think so too.

 If you're looking for a part-time, entry-level, hourly, or seasonal position, there are several websites that are specifically promoting jobs that pay an hourly wage.
 Since many hourly wage jobs are in the retail industry, a search of these hourly-pay sites will reveal positions that are not even listed on Monster, HotJobs, or CareerBuilders.

 If you know that you specifically want an entry-level position, it’s more efficient to go to these hourly-wage websites because you won’t have to wade through all the salaried jobs to find what you’re looking for.

 If you want to work in the retail industry, but it doesn't have anything to offer you right now, don't be afraid to make the hop into another industry.
-Many of the most famous Many famous CEOs career tracks reveal what's possible for someone who knows how to master the art of job hopping.
+Many famous CEOs career tracks reveal what's possible for someone who knows how to master the art of job-hopping.
 Several of the largest retail organizations are currently being run by CEOs who had no prior retailing experience at all.